Lakers vs. Nuggets: Betting Trends, Record ATS, Home/Road Splits

 Lakers Betting Records & Stats

-- Los Angeles and its opponents have gone over 223.5 combined points in 57 of 82 games this season.
+- In 56 games this season, Los Angeles and its opponents have scored more than 224.5 total points.

-- The average point total in Los Angeles' outings this year is 233.8, 10.3 more than this matchup's over/under.
+- Los Angeles' games this year have an average total of 233.8, 9.3 more points than this matchup's over/under.

-- The Lakers have a 41-41-0 record against the spread this season.
+- So far this season, the Lakers have put together a 41-41-0 record against the spread.

 Nuggets Betting Records & Stats

-- The Nuggets have been chosen as underdogs in 21 games this year and have walked away with the win 10 times (47.6%) in those games.
+- The Nuggets have been victorious in 10, or 47.6%, of the 21 contests they have been chosen as underdogs in this season.

-- Denver has a record of 1-5 when it is set as the underdog by +200 or more by sportsbooks this season.
+- Denver has a record of 5-7, a 41.7% win rate, when it is set as the underdog by +125 or more by sportsbooks this season.

-- The moneyline set for this matchup implies Denver has a 33.3% chance of coming away with a victory in the contest.
+- Denver has an implied victory probability of 44.4% according to the moneyline set for this matchup.

 Lakers vs Nuggets Additional Info